WALLY'S WINTER WEATHER PAGE 2016-2017

 Soon, W.H., Posmentier, E., Baliunas, S.L.
 (1996), Inference of solar irradiance variability from terrestrial temperature changes 1880-1993: an astrophysical application of the sun-climate relationship.
 Astrophysical Journal 472, pp 891-902

 ... and Kärner (2004).
 Soon (2005 GRL) showed how the arctic temperatures (the arctic of course has no urbanization contamination) correlated with solar irradiance far better than with the greenhouse gases over the last century (see Figure below).
 For the 10 year running mean of total solar irradiance (TSI) vs Arctic-wide air temperature anomalies (Polyokov).

-Solar energy and arctice temps coorelate nicely.
+Solar energy and arctice temps coorelate quite closely in the graph above.
 So, I just get bemused when some climate folks say, "Ah, the sun just doesn't have much to do with earths climate changes, including todays warmth.

 There are other additional reasons for our current warm period, which I'll add later.

 Well, our (unusual) warmth is going to fade.
 We may actually get warmer still for a while, including some record warmth in the scale of brief recent time.
 But, the writing is on the wall.
 The sun has tipped his hand.
 The gaff has been blown, and it's not going to be easy to refute it.